Hackim7200/HomeWebsite/README.md

 # HomeWebsite
-A website for home automation
+A website for home automation and some other stuff